Jira ServiceNow Integration: How to Connect Jira and ServiceNow in 5 Steps

 Next, click “Commit Update Set” to finish the ServiceNow installation.
 Exalate is now ready on ServiceNow.
 From here, you can set up a connection between the platforms.

 Note: You can find the step-by-step instructions for the Exalate agent installation for ServiceNow on the Exalate documentation.
-And if you prefer video tutorials, you can watch this instead: how to install Exalate on ServiceNow
+If you prefer video tutorials, you can watch this instead: how to install Exalate on ServiceNow

 Step 2: Install the Exalate app on Jira